‘Maxim’s Helpful Hottie’ Caitlin O’Connor Drives Fans Wild Feeding Ducks In A Fuzzy Two-Piece

 “Crushing ittt,” one user told the star.

-The post did see Caitlin go down the promotional road: affordable clothing brand Fashion Nova was getting a mention, with the model using the required “#ad.”
-Fashion Nova does seem to be sweeping Instagram right now via the various swimwear faces filling it.
+The post did see Caitlin go down the promotional road.
+Affordable clothing brand Fashion Nova got a mention, with the model using the required “#ad” hashtag.
+Fashion Nova does seem to be sweeping Instagram right now via the various swimwear models filling it.
 Australian model Abby Dowse fronts the brand, as does bombshell Sara Underwood.
 Of course, at the upper echelon, stars such as Cardi B have full-blown collections with the company.
 Blac Chyna is also affiliated with the brand.

 Caitlin seemed to think that her cozy ensemble was just right for her excursion (and it looked like fans agreed).
 Fans wishing to see more of Caitlin should follow her Instagram.